JeremiahChurch/acramatic_2100_fusion_360_post/README.md

 TODO:

+- [ ] Fix probing math to accurately update the WCS - some are right, some aren't - watch IJK values in probing ops
 - [ ] G51 vector probe for WCS [G51 doesn't set coordinates](https://www.cnczone.com/forums/cincinnati-cnc/471344-use-g51-vector-probe-update-offsets.html) (release 2 limit/bug?)
 - [ ] Refactor WCS probing to start with incremental movement (G91) instead of fixed (G90)
-- [ ] fix probing-x & probing-y surface math from WCS to be correct
 - [ ] improve tool probing to use correct P word for tool type automatically
 - [ ] remove hardcode rigid tapping and use post processor option to support both tap types